Azure/azure-cli-extensions/src/acrabac/README.md

 Microsoft Azure CLI 'acrabac' Extension
 =======================================

-The 'acrabac' extension is for private preview of an Azure Container Registry feature ABAC-based Repository Permission.
+The 'acrabac' extension is for private preview of an Azure Container Registry feature "ABAC-based Repository Permission".

 Usage